aimicrocot/microcot-preset/README.md

 — REALLY wild RU & EN comments on posts ~ maximum authenticity

-— Light tone ~ tones down drama, casual narration

 — Plot boost ~ enable when you need to move the plot forward.
 Not boring, but without deus ex machina moments

-— Anti-censorship Gemini 3 ~ removes censor filters; Gemini 3 didn't work without it (inspired by advice from a Discord guru)
+— Anti-censor below ~ removes censor filters; Gemini 3 didn't work without it (inspired by advice from a Discord guru)

+— Anti-censor <del> ~ combo with Anti-censor below + use Regex <del>

 — Anti-censor Gemini 2.5 Pro ~ anti-censor arrow for this model (yes, it works)